BekajMelos/oms-sensemaking/docs/dev-guide/integration.md

       1. It should be `oms-sensemaking-oms_sensemaking-1` or something similar
    4. Run `docker network connect <dime-local-network-ID-here> <sensemaking-container-name-here>`
 6. Now you should be able to run the Sensemaking API endpoints and view the results published to OMS in Chronicle
-   1. Make sure to create an Originator, Provider, and Source in Chronicle so that you can copy a valid source ID for the NLP API call
+   1. Make sure to create an Originator, Provider, and Source in Chronicle so that you can copy a valid source ID for the NLP API call.
+To do this:
+      1. Click the 'Data Types' icon in the left sidebar
+      2. Select 'Sourcing'
+      3. On the Sourcing page, ensure you are on the 'Sources' tab and click 'Actions' and 'Add Source'
+      4. Work through the creation steps.
+In creating a Source, you will also be prompted to create a Provider and Originator.
    2. If the CoreNLP container quits unexpectedly with no error message upon API call, allocate more resources to docker and try again
    3. Check out the Objects, Relationships, and Attributes!
 The Nodes/Relationships you see in Chronicle should resemble those in the response of the FastAPI call.
 (See below example)